wesleycamargo/azure-docs.pt-br/articles/cdn/cdn-http2.md

 ## <a name="enabling-http2-support-in-azure-cdn"></a>Habilitar o Suporte a HTTP/2 na CDN do Azure

-No momento, o suporte a HTTP/2 está ativo para os perfis **CDN do Azure do Akamai** e **CDN do Azure da Verizon**.
+No momento, o suporte a HTTP/2 está ativo para todos os perfis de CDN do Azure.
 Nenhuma ação adicional dos clientes é necessária.

 ## <a name="next-steps"></a>Próximas etapas